 - (Management and Human Resources) Know and be able to illustrate how organizational success is a function of strategy, organizational culture, human resource management, leadership, teams, structure, managing change, and entrepreneurship.

 - (Marketing) Answer the “big questions” of the marketing planning process by explaining and demonstrating mastery of: 1) why marketing is a strategy and not a slogan, 2) how marketing is personal, 3) the importance of balancing risk, reward, cost, and time to optimize the 4 p’s (product, price, place, and promotion), and 4) how marketing is a conduit between customer needs and company wants.

 Students admitted to the Certificate in Business will have an assigned academic advisor and career coach.
 Further information can be found on the School of Business website.

 Certificate students are qualified for many entry-level business positions.
 While the career opportunities available to CIB students are vast, common business careers pursued following graduation include:

 - Underwriting/claims adjusting

-Other CIB students choose to pursue careers in education, engineering, the nonprofit sector or the healthcare industry, to name a few.
+Other CIB students pursue careers in education, engineering, the nonprofit sector, or the healthcare industry, to name a few.
 Some CIB students attend graduate school following graduation in programs including law school, public policy, medical school, engineering, social work, and more.